psaikido/hugle.uk/content/suttas/mn/106-imperturbable.md

 ---
-title: "MN 106 Āneñja-sappāya: Imperturbable"
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+bannerTitle: Pali Canon Anthology
+title: Anyone Anywhere
+type: suttas/mn
 ---

+#### MN 106 Āneñja-sappāya: Imperturbable

 Not clinging to an identity, or anything at all, is the way.

 "I am not anyone's anything anywhere; nor is anything of mine in anyone anywhere."

 or